MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/uart/nc-uart-uart_set_baud.md

 ## -parameters

 ### -param Port
-A bitwise of these flags:

-- PORT_DEFAULT_RATE   0x0001
-- PORT_RING_INDICATOR 0x0002
-- PORT_MODEM_CONTROL  0x0004
-- PORT_SAVED          0x0008
-- PORT_FORCE_32BIT_IO 0x0010
+[_Inout_] A pointer to a [**_CPPORT**](ns-uart-_cpport.md) structure that contains the  address of the port object that describes the UART hardware.

 ### -param Rate:
-The baud rate to set.
+The baud rate to set in bits per second.

 ## -returns

-Returns a BOOLEAN that ...
+Returns TRUE if the baud rate was programmed, FALSE otherwise.

 ## -remarks